 How to Manage Your Startup Marketing Budget

-Thinking of all the money you need to spend can be disconcerting when the business hasn’t begun making consistent revenue.
-Rather than thinking of marketing costs as an expense, it should be considered an investment—spending that will result in a quantifiable benefit in the future.
+If your startup has not been making consistent revenue, thinking about your future marketing budget can be disconcerting.
+Rather than thinking of marketing costs as an expense, they should be considered an investment.
+Your marketing costs will result in a quantifiable benefit in the future.
 The adage “you need to spend money to make money” couldn’t be more true for a startup.

 Not sure where to start?
-There are steps you can take to make sure your startup's budgeting process and spend management is as effective as possible.
+There are steps you can take to make sure your startup's marketing budgeting process is as effective as possible.

 Stop overspend before it happens.